Roosevelt Historic District is roughly bounded by Portland and Fillmore Streets, Central and 7th Avenues, Phoenix, Arizona.

 The homes are predominantly California Bungalows combined with Craftsman Bungalows, English Cottages and Period Revival style single-family homes.
 The lots are narrow but deep and are the norm in Roosevelt.
 You’ll also find simplified versions of Queen Anne and Neoclassical houses, Prairie School buildings and Mission Revival style.

-What’s Inside Roosevelt Historic Homes?
+What’s Inside Roosevelt Historic Phoenix District Homes?

 Inside, the homes vary in size ranging from roughly 1700 to more than 3000 square feet with a minimum of 3 to 4 bedrooms and multiple bathrooms.
 Sizable guest houses are definitely not uncommon.
+Quite often, large attics are being converted into living space.

-Quite often, large attics can be converted into living space if it hasn’t already been done.
-Many newer renovated apartments and new lofts have sprouted up over the years as the popularity and demand for this area has skyrocketed.
+Nearby, many new lofts have sprouted up over the years as the popularity and demand for this area has skyrocketed.

 A Very Walkable Neighborhood